thecredibleway/thecredibleway-com/docs/jesus/who-is-jesus-christ.md

 ## Is He an Imposter?

-If Jesus knew he was not God, then he was lying.
-If he was a imposter then he was also a hypocrite because he told others to be honest, whatever the cost.
-He urged people to abandon their own religious beliefs and place their trust in him for their eternal destiny.
-If Jesus knowingly made false claims, it would lead us to the conclusion that he was profoundly immoral.
+If Jesus knew He was not God, then He was lying.
+If He was a imposter then He was also a hypocrite because He told others to be honest, whatever the cost.
+He urged people to abandon their own religious beliefs and place their trust in Him for their eternal destiny.
+If Jesus knowingly made false claims, it would lead us to the conclusion that He was profoundly immoral.

-But most importantly if Jesus had been lying, He would also have been a fool, because his claims to deity led to his crucifixion ([John 19:7](https://www.biblegateway.com/passage/?search=John%2019%3A7&version=NKJV)) and caused him to suffer in the most painful way before He died.
+But most importantly if Jesus had been lying, He would also have been a fool, because His claims to deity led to His crucifixion ([John 19:7](https://www.biblegateway.com/passage/?search=John%2019%3A7&version=NKJV)) and caused hHim to suffer in the most painful way before He died.

 :::info[[The Person of Christ](https://www.amazon.com/Person-Christ-Perfection-Humanity-Divinity/dp/1113222034), Philip Schaff (late) Professor of History & Literature, University of Berlin]